-Before determining learning goals and outcomes for the GE program, we found it useful to step back and consider the role of GE in a student's broader college education and development, inside and outside of the classroom.
-This led us to develop "The Seawolf Experience" as a bird's-eye view of a lower- and upper-division college education at SSU, addressed to the incoming student.
+Before determining learning goals and outcomes for the GE program, we stepped back to consider the role of GE in a student's broader college education and development, inside and outside of the classroom.
+This led us to develop "The Seawolf Experience" as a bird's-eye view of a lower- and upper-division college education at SSU, both inside and outside the classroom, addressed to the incoming student.
+The "Seawolf Experience" includes but is not limited to GE.

-As we drafted our recommendations, we revisited this document and determined how they fit into this broader picture.
+As we drafted our recommendations, we revisited this document and determined how those recommendations fit into this broader picture.
 That means that this document will reference GERS recommendations that have not been discussed yet, if you're reading this document sequentially, but are described in subsequent sections.